-What is the link between the satellites in orbit and what’s on our plates?
+What's the link between the satellites in orbit and what's on our plates?
 The Space to Spoon exhibition answers that question!
-It highlights the use of Earth observation satellite data and its impact on the food we eat.
+It highlights the use of Earth Observation satellite data and its impact on the food we eat.

 The exhibition allows visitors to: